hyperledger/aries-rfcs/features/0067-didcomms-diddoc-conventions/README.md

 #### Bob's DID document for his Relationship with Alice

 Bob’s domain has 3 devices he uses for processing messages - two phones (4 and 5) and a cloud-based agent (6).
 As well, Bob has one agent that he uses as a mediator (3) that can hold messages for the two phones when they are offline.
 However, in Bob's relationship with Alice, he ONLY uses one phone (4) and the cloud-based agent (6).
 Thus the key for device 5 is left out of the DID document (see below).
 For further privacy preservation, Bob also elects to use a shared domain endpoint (agents-r-us), giving him an extra layer of isolation from correlation.
-This is represented by the `serviceEndpoint` in the service definition not directly resolving to an endpoint URI rather resolving to another `did-communication` service description which is owned and controlled by the endpoint owner (agents-r-us).
+This is represented by the `serviceEndpoint` in the service definition not directly resolving to an endpoint URI rather resolving to another `did-communication` service definition which is owned and controlled by the endpoint owner (agents-r-us).

 Bobs DID document given to Alice